 Those security measures protect chats and files hosted on the service, and robust privacy features sit alongside the encryption and security abilities to ensure total security and anonymity.

 Elsewhere, MEGA offers fast and reliable storage and transfers, apps for mobile and desktop devices, impressive transparency, and free accounts that provide 20GB of storage.
-Individual account pricing starts from a few dollars per month and delivers loads of extra storage and transfer capacity, and business accounts have additional collaboration utilities and higher capacities.
+Individual account pricing starts from around $5 per month and delivers loads of extra storage and transfer capacity, and business accounts have additional collaboration utilities and higher capacities.

 4Shared is perfect for photo albums, music, video, and documents.
 A free account here will net you an impressive 15GB of space with a 2GB file upload limit, and 128-bit encryption protects account information.
 Regular backups and secure data centers keep uploads safe, and 4Shared runs regular antivirus checks.